DranoTheCat/simple-pipeline-example/bootstrap/README.md

 2. Run bootstrap-eks.bash.
 3. Edit bootstrap-jenkins.bash.
 Update the variables at the top as appropriate.
 4. Run bootstrap-jenkins.bash.
 Follow the manual instructions at the end to finish the Jenkins installation.
+5. Install the Recommended Plugins, as well as Docker Pipeline.
+At minimum, you need Pipeline, Docker, and Docker Pipeline.

 # Future Improvements
 Future improvements are mixed below, but there are two high-level designs we could aim for: